 No. It happens from my original idea to script to when we start shooting.
 Everything has an influence.
 Also, because I shoot in chronological order, it’s sort of a normal evolution.

 Yeah.
 It’s like Bronson became an autobiography of my own life because of that.
 So automatically it’s a different kind of approach to things.
 That’s also why after Valhalla Rising I felt, “Well, probably now it’s time to do a film in Hollywood and to do something so completely different than that movie.”

 With Valhalla Rising, you also said you really wanted to trust your instincts instead of working in conventional terms.
 Is that your first time doing that, or have you done that as well on your past films?

 I think I do that all the time, but it’s just something I say every time (laughs).

-Could you say why you find that more beneficial over say, always sticking with a plan?
+[Laughs] Could you say why you find that more beneficial over, say, always sticking with a plan?

 Like Bronson, Valhalla Rising really has a heightened reality where it becomes very surreal.
 Why does that interest you more than say straight realism now?

-Well, I’d say the Pusher trilogy was all about being real and to the extent where I was casting real gangsters almost playing themselves.
+Well, I’d say the Pusher trilogy was all about being real and, to the extent, where I was casting real gangsters almost playing themselves.
 That worked very well for those kind of films and certainly for that.
 Just like how they were shot all handheld blah, blah, blah.
-The reason, I’ve always wanted to try different kinds of languages and it just speaks to me more.
+The reason is I’ve always wanted to try different kinds of languages and it just speaks to me more.
 Also, I just like to do different kinds of films.